robotix/2020.robotix.in/_events/poles-apart.md

 * Gripping and lifting mechanism.

-* Placing blocks in their respective places.
+* Placing blocks and planks in their respective places.

 #### Task

 ##### Round 1

+* Start at the start zone marked red in the arena image.

-* Complete its way up a slope by picking blocks from an adjacent area and placing them in certain slots present on the arena to make a path for the robot to move ahead.
+* Complete its way up a slope by picking blocks from an adjacent area (This area is not shown in the arena.) and placing them appropriately in certain slots present on the arena to make a path for the robot to  move ahead.

 * Place two horizontal planks on pillars to make a bridge to cross a valley (dimensions are specified later).
 The planks are to be picked up from an adjacent space that is not mentioned in the arena.

-* Cross another path by using 2 planks which will already be placed over it.
+* Cross another path by using 2 planks which will already be present over the valley.

 * Cross a path which consists of two planks placed at an angle to each other such that, the distance between them changes continuously in a diverging pattern.

 * Cross a path which consists of two planks placed at an angle to each other such that, the distance between them changes continuously in a converging pattern.

-* Make its way down a converging slope and exit into the end zone.
+* Make its way down a converging slope and exit into the end zone marked green in the arena image.

 ##### Round 2

+* Start at the start zone marked red in the arena image.

-* Complete its way up a slope by picking blocks from a circular rotating table and placing them in certain slots present on the arena to make a path for the robot to move ahead.
+* Complete its way up a slope by picking blocks from a circular rotating table(which will be at the same level as the start zone and adjacent to the start zone) and placing them appropriately in certain slots present on the arena to make a path for the robot to move ahead.

-* There will be extra points awarded for picking up a block successfully from the table.
+* There will be  points awarded for picking up a block successfully from the table.
 However, there will be a penalty for dropping the blocks.
-If unable to proceed the rotating table will be stopped at the participants discretion with no extra points award.
+If unable to proceed the rotating table will be stopped at the participants discretion with no points awarded for picking the block.

+* The rotating table is placed adjacent to the starting zone, at the same level and is not mentioned in the arena.

-* Place 2 horizontal planks on pillars to make a bridge and cross a valley.
+* Place 2 horizontal planks on given pillars to make a bridge and cross a valley.

 * Cross a path with two circular planks of constant radius making an arc.

-* Make its way up a slope made of two planks which will be at an angle to each other in a converging pattern.
+* Make its way up a slope made of two planks which will be at an angle to each other in a diverging pattern.

-* Make its way down a slope made of two planks which will be at an angle to each other in a converging pattern.
+* Make its way down a slope made of two planks which will be at an angle to each other in a diverging pattern.

-* Make its way down a converging slope and exit into the end zone.
+* Make its way down a converging slope and exit into the end zone marked green in the arena image.

 #### Arenas